 I had two internships in the early days of my career, both of which were paid or associated with an educational program.
 Although I was not paid great sums by any means, I had the benefit of living at home and also was a part-time server to help balance the books.

-- I learned how to cut it in a nine-to-five job and began to cultivate my professional identity
+- I cut my teeth in a nine-to-five office environment and began to cultivate my professional identity

-- With broad exposure to many different activities, I learned in leaps and bounds about marketing, communications and advertising, and also determined what I liked to do
+- With broad exposure to different communications activities, I learned in leaps and bounds about marketing, public relations and advertising, and also determined what I liked to do

-- I made connections with smart and successful people, many of whom I’m still connected to today
+- I made connections with smart and successful people, many of whom I still have relationships with today

 - I learned how to work with senior leadership and executives, including VPs and presidents

-At the same time, it can be difficult to take on full-time unpaid work.
+At the same time, it can be difficult to take on full-time work with no or little pay.
 Some ways to make an internship realistic include the following: